Electrocute4u/Tsumiki-dbl.eu/readme.md

     // Logs when the bot has sucessfully connected. console.log("Sucessfully logged in to: Discord-botlist.eu API")

-    // Automatically posts to the botlist API every x dbapi.autoPost(client, "12 hours", true, true)
+    // Automatically posts to the botlist API every x with logging set to "true" with fancy date set to "true" dbapi.autoPost(client, "12 hours", true, true)

-})
+    // This will log to the console every 12 hours that it has posted to the botlist with a fancy date (converted to GMT+1) })

 dbapi.login(dbl_token, botID)